brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/challenge_conventions_faded.jpg"}

-Conventions should guide not restrict us.
+Conventions should be guides, not restrictions

 ---

 # {data-background-image="static/winner.jpg"}

 ::: notes
-- How do we know that we are winning?
+- So, how do we know that we are winning?
 - We have to define our success metrics
 - interviews gave us status quo
+- We know a bit about how to layout our platform
-- now where do we want to go?
+- But where do we want to go with this exactly?
 :::

 ---